Teaching Your Models to Understand Code via Focal Preference Alignment: Introduction

-To tackle this challenge, we draw inspiration from the way developers debug code.
-Typically, a programmer first locates the module that generates errors based on execution feedback and then focuses on fixing that specific portion.
+To tackle these challenges, we draw inspiration from how developers debug code.
+Typically, a programmer first locates the module that generates errors based on execution feedback and then focuses on fixing that specific portion until all tests pass.
 Following this human approach, we introduce \method, a novel framework for preference learning in Code LLMs that leverages iterative debugging insights.
-Rather than only using pass rate to measure the degree of preference, \method~derives preference pairs from debugging process itself.
-By contrasting critical tokens between a corrected version and its preceding iteration explicitly, the framework guides the model to learn fine-grained alignment for key errors.
+Rather than only using pass rate to measure the degree of preference, \method~derives preference pairs from debugging process itself, where the refine steps yield a preference pair, labeling the corrected snippet as preferred and its previous version as dispreferred.
+By explicitly contrasting the tokens that resolve the error, \method~trains Code LLMs to learn fine-grained alignment for precise error correction, enabling models to truly understand the code.

-Specifically, we first propose a new iterative debugging dataset, termed CodeFlow, to generate preference pairs.
-In CodeFlow, a Coding LLM initially generates a function-level code snippet along with its test case, then refines the snippet iteratively until it passes all unit tests.
-Preference pairs are formed by treating the final correct version as preferred and earlier failed versions as dispreferred.
-These pairs allow for the efficient annotation of critical tokens that distinguish the correct code from its erroneous predecessors, thus highlighting the key changes required for pairwise optimization.
+To support this framework, we efficiently synthesize high-quality preference pairs to create CodeFlow, a novel dataset systematically recording code iterations and corresponding error corrections.
+Compared to sampling-based methods, CodeFlow enables the efficient creation of preference pairs by (1) generating code snippets and test cases, (2) iteratively refining code until all tests pass, and (3) annotating key token changes between failed and corrected versions.
+This process ensures that preference learning focuses on the actual error-resolution steps taken by developers.

-For effective preference learning, we design an improved DPO algorithm to explicitly mark the tokens to be optimized from dispreferred samples.
-In our approach, the preferred sample receives rewards for all tokens to promote a full understanding of the function's structure, while only the error-specific tokens in dispreferred samples (labeled in CodeFlow) are penalized.
-This targeted strategy works collectively with the CodeFlow dataset, minimizing noise from correct code and sharpening the mode's focus on learning error patterns.
+Building on CodeFlow, we propose an improved DPO algorithm that rewards correct code tokens while penalizing only error-specific tokens in dispreferred samples, minimizing irrelevant noise during preference learning and thus improving efficiency.
+Comprehensive ablation studies show how to best select dispreferred samples and how much context to include during alignment, verifying our optimal design for code correction.